 Aim Outcome Communication between parents and school continue to thrive and parents feel supported in their needs.
-Parents Termly class newsletters which link with learning from the curriculum.
-Remote Learning provision updated on feel they can discuss with school, their family needs and wants.
-Parents are signposted accurately by school. the school website.
-New Family Support Worker in position with the support of the school SENCO, Pupils make accelerated progress in DSLs and DDSLs providing pastoral care.
-All pupils 31 = Writing 73% Writing - The gap will close so that their attainment shifts closer to that of their peers Close the gap marking improves visible outcomes for all pupils Succinct vocabulary choices in writing Disadvantaged pupils 9 = Writing 89% To improve vocabulary of our PP children in EYFS/ KS1 and KS2.
-A rich Each class has a working wall which include subject vocabulary (tier 3) and varied vocabulary used by our children, both at home and at school.
-Subject specific vocabulary explored in every class Targeted and same-day intervention - In-year and across year gap is closed for R, W, M. The school provided before and after assessment interventions for Year 2 and Year 6 pupils
+Parents feel they can discuss with school, their family needs and wants.
+Parents are signposted accurately by school.
+2021- 2022 -Termly class newslink with learning from the curri Learning provision updated on website.
+2022-2023 - Family Support W developed effective pastoral calong with the support of the sc DSLs and DDSLs. culum. the sch orker h Remote nool as tegies Pupils make accelerated progress in 2022-2023 Writing - The gap will close so that their Year 6 2022-2023 Outcomes S All attainment shifts closer to that of their Reading (disadvantaged) 40% 63% peers Close the gap marking improves Writing (disadvantaged) 50% 63% visible outcomes for all pupils Succinct Maths (disadvantaged) 50% 63% vocabulary choices in writing Combined (disadvantaged) 40% 53% Year 2 2022-2023 Outcomes All Reading (disadvantaged) 33% 64% Writing (disadvantaged) 33% 54% Maths (disadvantaged) 33% 68% Combined (disadvantaged) 17% 50% To improve vocabulary of our PP children in EYFS/ KS1 and KS2.
+A rich and varied vocabulary used by our children, both at home and at school.
+2022-2023 Each class has working walls which include subject vocabulary (tier 3) and therefore purposeful based on education research.
+Subject specific vocabulary explored in every class.
+Targeted and same-day intervention - In- year and across year gap is closed for R, W, M. 2022-2023 The school provided before and after interventions for Year 2 and Year 6 pupils.
+Employed an extra teaching assistant to provide interventions year 1 and year 2 R, W, M catch up.